A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

-\juanrrr{We build SIMDRAM on a DRAM substrate that enables two well-known techniques: (1) vertical data layout, and (2) majority-based computation.
+\juanrrr{We build SIMDRAM on a DRAM substrate that enables two well-known techniques: (1)~vertical data layout, and (2)~majority-based computation.
 First, the vertical data layout (i.e., all bits of an operand in the same bitline) allows efficient bit-shift operations, which are necessary for complex computations (e.g., addition, multiplication), using RowClone~\cite{seshadri2013rowclone}.
 This eliminates the need for extra logic in DRAM for shifting~\cite{li.micro17, deng.dac2018}.
 Second, since MAJ and NOT operations represent a functionally complete set, and both operations are natively supported in Ambit~\cite{Seshadri:2015:ANDOR,seshadri.arxiv16,seshadri.micro17,seshadri2020indram}, a computation typically takes fewer DRAM commands using MAJ and NOT than using basic logical operations AND, OR, and NOT.}

 \juanrrr{The SIMDRAM framework consists of three steps, shown in Figure~\ref{fig:simdram}.
-The first step \circled{1} obtains an optimized MAJ/NOT-based representation of the desired operation from its AND/OR/NOT-based representation.
-This step employs logic optimization to minimize the number of logic primitives required for an operation (thus, minimizing the operation latency).
-The second step \circled{2} allocates DRAM rows to the input and output operands, and generates an optimized microprogram, i.e., the optimized sequence of DRAM commands (ACTIVATE-ACTIVATE-PRECHARGE, AAP, and ACTIVATE-PRECHARGE, AP) that perform MAJ and NOT operations.
-The third step \circled{3} executes the microprogram using a control unit in the memory controller, which issues the sequence of AAPs/APs to DRAM.
-Once the microprogram completes, the result of the operation is held in DRAM.}
+The first step \gfv{(\circled{1} in Figure~\ref{fig:simdram})} obtains an optimized MAJ/NOT-based representation of the desired operation from its AND/OR/NOT-based representation \gfv{(\incircledd{a} in Figure~\ref{fig:simdram})}.
+This step employs logic optimization \omv{techniques} to minimize the number of logic primitives required for an operation (thus, minimizing the operation latency).
+The second step (\circled{2}) allocates DRAM rows to the input and output operands, and generates an optimized \gfv{$\mu$Program}, i.e., the optimized sequence of DRAM commands (ACTIVATE-ACTIVATE-PRECHARGE, AAP, and ACTIVATE-PRECHARGE, AP) that perform MAJ and NOT \omv{(and RowClone)} operations\gfv{, which is stored in main memory and will be used to execute the operation at runtime (\incircledd{b}).} \gfv{The first and second steps are executed \emph{prior} to program execution, in a \emph{one-time \omvi{offline}} effort to map the user-desired operation to DRAM commands.} The third step (\circled{3}) executes the \gfv{$\mu$Program} using a control unit in the memory controller, which issues the sequence of AAPs/APs to DRAM. \gfv{The third step happens \emph{during} program execution, when a \emph{bbop} instruction (\incircledd{c}), i.e., a SIMDRAM ISA extension that exposes SIMDRAM operations to the programmer, is executed.} Once the \gfv{$\mu$Program} completes, the result of the operation is held in DRAM \gfv{(\incircledd{d})}.}